Moshes-Abraham/clasp-wiki/The-Build-Process.md

 * register .cc/.h files for inclusion
 * register .lisp files for inclusion
 * register link artifacts for the linking of the final exe

+# Notes
+## Relevant IRC discussions
+* [here](https://irclog.tymoon.eu/freenode/clasp?around=1531339773#1531339773) drmeister is talking about plans on how to refactor the current startup into saving images